 After spending a few years working very intentionally to listen to women, this doesn’t strike me as even a close debate to the extent that men are involved.
 The objective facts, as I see them, are not to be found in the dictionary or in appeal to authority.
 Anyone who takes a little time to listen and observe will find the following to be true in their own experience and that of others:

-- Guys is often gendered in usage, no matter what the dictionary says.
+- Guys is often used in a gendered way, no matter what the dictionary says.

-- Addressing a mixed-gender group as “guys” is not inclusive when spoken by a man, because of the inter-group power dynamics.
+- Addressing a mixed-gender group as “guys” is not inclusive when a man does it, because of the inter-group power dynamics.

-- Because of those same dynamics, women can call each other “guys” without giving men license to use the same term in the same way or to object.
+- Because of those same dynamics, women can call each other “guys” without giving men license to use the term in the same way, or to object.